logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 ## Setting Errors Manually

 Quite often you will find yourself unable to replicate some validation rules on the client-side due to natural limitations.
-For example a `unique` email validation is complex to implement on the client-side, which is why the `<Form />` component allow you to set errors manually.
+For example, `unique` email validation is complex to implement on the client-side, which is why the `<Form />` component allows you to set errors manually.

-You can set messages for fields by using either `setFieldError` which sets an error message for one field at a time, and the `setErrors` function which allows you set error messages for multiple fields at once.
+You can set messages for fields by using either `setFieldError` which sets an error message for one field at a time, and the `setErrors` function which allows you to set error messages for multiple fields at once.

 Both functions are available on the `Form` component scoped slot props, and also on the `Form` component instance which enables you to use it with template `$refs`, and also for added convenience on the `submit` event handler since it would be the most common place for its usage.

-Here are a few snippets showcasing it's usage in these various scenarios:
+Here are a few snippets showcasing its usage in these various scenarios:

 **Using scoped slot props (recommended)**